 Metrology

 Figure 2.
-SE-2000 system’s mechanism.
+SE system’s mechanism.
 Image Credit: Semilab Semiconductor Physics Laboratory

 Use Case

-Ellipsometric porosimetry was employed to study the internal wettability of functionalized silica materials.
+Ellipsometric porosimetry was employed to study the internal wettability of methyl-functionalized silica materials.
+The synthesis route is detailed on Figure 4.

 Figure 4.
-Sol-gel synthesis route towards methyl-functionalized mesoporous silica films.
+Sol-gel synthesis route with TMCS/hexane methyl-functionalized mesoporous silica films.
 A: polymer-silica hybrid sol, B: polymer-silica hybrid thin film, C: as-calcined mesoporous silica thin film, D: methyl-functionalized mesoporous silica thin film.
 Image Credit: Semilab Semiconductor Physics Laboratory

 Methyl-functionalization of the silica surface results in a delay in capillary condensation in the acquired volume-adsorbed isotherms.
 However, this effect was considerably more significant when considering the two more polar adsorptives.

-Comparing functionalized and non-functionalized silica surfaces allowed the internal contact angle values to be calculated for all four tested liquids.
+Comparing functionalized and non-functionalized silica surfaces allowed the internal contact angle values to be calculated for all four tested adsorptive liquids (water, methanol, toluene, cyclohexane) – see Figure 5 and 6.

 Figure 5.
 B, illustrates the pore size distributions (PSD) calculated from the isotherms measured with toluene shown on A, assuming 0° internal contact angle.
 C, demonstrates the PSD with fitted contact angles.
 Image Credit: Semilab Semiconductor Physics Laboratory

-Figure 5 displays the resultant internal contact angles.
+Figure 6 displays the resultant internal contact angles.
 The effect of both surface energy and adsorbate polarity may be observed.
+Thereby a powerful method was presented for systematically comparing the internal wettability of a materials library with a wide range of surface energies towards liquids with a broad spectrum of polarities.

 Figure 6.
 Internal contact angles of the TMCS-functionalized silica surfaces for the four investigated liquids as EP adsorbates.
 Image Credit: Semilab Semiconductor Physics Laboratory